Admyral-Security/admyral-quickstart/workflows/analyze_url/README.md

 1. Open the workflow in the workflow No-Code editor
 2. Click on **Run**
-3. Input the payload following the expeted schema
+3. Input the payload following the expected schema
 4. Click on **Run Workflow**

 Or use the CLI to trigger the workflow: